 Tuition-free TESOL instructional experience;

 Observation of in-class teaching by Manhattan College staff;

 Use of curricula developed by Manhattan College;

-College-run shared housing provided at no cost (meals are not included);
+College-run shared, dormitory housing provided at no cost (meals are not included);

 Classroom exposure to English language learners ages 14-17;

-Participants must commit to at least one of the pre-scheduled, two-week periods in which they will teach 15 hours per week.
+Participants must commit to at least one of the pre-scheduled, two-week periods (please see above) in which they will teach 15 hours per week.
 Pre-prepared lesson plans will be available for all student teaching participants.
 However, said participants are free to adjust lesson plans.
-As noted above, campus housing will be provided for instructors from outside of the New York City area at no cost.
+As noted above, shared, dormitory, campus housing will be provided for participants from outside of the New York City area at no cost.

 Please note that this student teaching opportunity is designed only for active, enrolled, or recently graduated TESOL graduate students who require teaching hours in order to meet graduation requirements or those students who seek classroom experience for professional development purposes.
 (Accepted participants will be required prove that they are active, enrolled, or recently graduated.)
 Apart from curricula training, instruction to student teaching participants will not be provided, and no Manhattan College credit will be given to student teaching participants.

 We hope that this opportunity will prove to be a benefit to TESOL graduate programs, TESOL graduate students, and recently graduated TESOL teachers seeking classroom experience.